 Rather than continuing to search for a female counterpart, choosing a surrogate and an egg donor means they can become a dad and still have a biological connection to their child without a partner.

-A woman’s reproductive potential decreases rapidly with age, and fertility can end around five to 10 years before menopause.
+Research shows that women are now delaying childbearing until much later in life.
+A woman’s reproductive potential decreases rapidly with age, and fertility can end around 5 to 10 years before menopause.
 By the age of 40, a woman’s chance of getting pregnant is less than 5% per cycle.
-Fewer than five out of every 100 women over 40 will get pregnant each month.
+Fewer than 5 out of every 100 women over 40 will get pregnant each month.
 Sadly, even women who look after their health cannot change this natural age-related decline.

-6. Premature menopause
+6. Premature Menopause

 Sometimes, a woman’s period may stop before she reaches her 40s, meaning that her ovaries are no longer producing eggs.
 This is called premature menopause.
-There are many reasons this can occur, including chemotherapy or radiation or an autoimmune disorder such as hypothyroidism, Graves’ disease, or lupus.
+There are many reasons this can occur, including chemotherapy or radiation or an autoimmune disorder.
 Premature menopause also tends to run in families.
+Like during typical menopause, the estrogen and progesterone in the body are significantly reduced, causing ovulation and menstruation to cease.

-7. Unexplained infertility
+7. Unexplained Infertility

 One of the most common reasons for choosing an egg donor is unexplained infertility.
 Unexplained fertility is a term used when there is no identified cause for infertility.
 Around 15-25% of heterosexual couples wind up with this diagnosis, often after many months or even years of trying to start a family.

-Becoming an egg donor
+Becoming an Egg Donor

 There are many different reasons why someone may need to use donor eggs as there are reasons why women become egg donors, so egg donors are always in high demand.